LazycoderAayu/Aayush-bot/README.md

 ---

 ## ⚠️ Warning
-AAYUSH.BOT has no chill.
+Aayush.bot has no chill.
 Use at your own risk.
 Emotional damage is not covered under the license. 😂

 Built with 💻 and a lot of 🧠 by [LazyCoderAayu](https://github.com/LazycoderAayu)